shooshtarilab/scRNAseq-Automated-Cell-Type-Labelling/readme.md

 extremely long time.

 As such, we have included the inputs and outputs for the most relevant stages of the pipeline, hopefully facilitating the ease of review.
-To generate the figures in our paper, simply clone the repo, install python, jupyter, pandas, numpy, scipy, scikit-learn, matplotlib, and seaborn, then run main_figures.ipynb, singletons.ipynb, underrepresented_cell_types.ipynb, score_patients.ipynb, and supplemental_figures.ipynb

 Most of the jupyter notebooks have their last run saved, so the outputs of the code can be evaluated without needing to run the cells again and also target